cloudify-cosmo/docs.getcloudify.org/content/cli/_index.md

 an argument to `cfy` itself, eg. `cfy -v blueprints list`, which has the same effect as the previous call.

+* `--manager TEXT` - Connect to a specific manager by IP or host (only relevant when using a cluster)
 * `-q, --quiet` - Show only critical logs
 * `--format [plain|json]` - Choose the output format
 * `-v, --verbose` - Show verbose output.
 You can supply this up to